|

 necessary equipment and/or informs the family

-of what they need to prepare (certificates,
+of what they need to prepare (stretcher

 etc.) |